The Best Tech Stocks to Buy

 You can typically guess a firm's sector based on a gut feeling.
 If a business has mining operations, it's probably a materials stock.
 If a company's predominant business is banking services, it's probably a financial stock.

-But the information technology sector is a difficult one to hammer down on vibes alone, for two reasons.
+But the information technology sector is difficult to hammer down on vibes alone, for two reasons.

-Briefly, the tech sector includes companies that provide services related to the sector, such as information technology, systems integration, and electronic data processing; that produce and develop software for business or consumer markets; that distribute technology hardware; and that make semiconductors.
+Briefly, the tech sector includes companies that: provide services related to the sector, such as information technology, systems integration and electronic data processing; produce and develop software for business or consumer markets; distribute technology hardware; and make semiconductors.

 Why do investors buy technology stocks?

 No matter where you look or what you do, technology is a bigger part of your day, whether you're at home, at work or out enjoying the world.
-Everything from healthcare records to everyday groceries involves microchips, software, artificial intelligence and the internet.
+Everything from health care records to groceries involves microchips, software, artificial intelligence, and the internet.

-And there's no reason to believe that trend will change anytime soon.
+There's no reason to believe that trend will change soon.

-It's no wonder, then, that technology has been an engine of growth for many years.
+It's no wonder that technology has been an engine of growth for years.

-Over the trailing decade through September 2024, tech stocks have been the hands-down best sector by a country mile, at 20.5% average annual returns.
-That's a little more than 7 percentage points of outperformance against the S&P 500 and 7.5 points better than the second-best sector (consumer discretionary, 12.9%).
+Over the trailing decade through June 2025, tech stocks have been the best sector by a country mile, at 20.9% average annual returns.
+That's a little more than 7 percentage points of outperformance against the S&P 500 and 8.8 points better than the second-best sector (consumer discretionary).

-Another data set showing how dominant technology has been is a chart of S&P 500 sector performance over a five-year rolling period, provided by Standard & Poor's.
-That chart shows the technology sector has been tops in each of the past seven years and in 15 of the past 20.
+Another data set showing how dominant technology has been is a chart of S&P 500 sector performance over a five-year rolling period, provided by Standard & Poor's (PDF).
+That chart shows the technology sector has been tops in each of the past eight years.

 Even if you don't explicitly seek tech sector exposure, there's a good chance your portfolio is chock-full of it.

-Thanks to mega-caps like Apple (AAPL) and Microsoft (MSFT), 32% of the S&P 500 Index's weight is assigned to the information technology sector.
-Add in tech-like communication stocks and you're looking at 40%.
+Thanks to mega-caps such as Apple (AAPL) and Microsoft (MSFT), nearly 32% of the S&P 500 Index's weight is assigned to the information technology sector.
+Add in tech-like communication services stocks, and you're looking at more than 41%.

-That means if your entire portfolio was simply shares of an S&P 500 index fund, almost a third of your exposure would be to the information technology sector, and more than 40% would be to tech and tech-like stocks.
+That means if your entire portfolio were simply shares of an S&P 500 index fund, almost a third of your exposure would be to the information technology sector, and more than 40% would be to tech and tech-adjacent stocks.

 The general idea goes for anyone investing in a wide variety of broad-market index funds, not just those tethered to the S&P 500.